Home

 Trading commissions are a necessary evil that are charged by all stockbrokers.
 Generally, in order to buy and sell a stock you will require a brokerage firm and they all charge something for the privilege of buying or selling a stock for you.

 Many people still enjoy the interaction of a full service broker and a hand shake to conclude the deal.
-But for the rest of us, online stock trading is impersonal and demands that we place the order ourselves.
+But for the rest of us, online stock trading is impersonal and demands that you place the order yourself.
+Also full service brokers are really only designed for long term buy and hold investing.
+Imagine day trading with a full service broker.
+In almost all cases, the trade would be gone before the broker picked up the phone.

-Stocks can be purchased through online discount stock brokers for as low as $1 per 100 shares or up to approximately 2% of the trade through a full service broker.
+Ignoring commission free trading, stocks can generally be purchased through online discount stock brokers for as low as $1 per 100 shares or up to approximately 2% of the trade through a full service broker.
 For instance, let's say you want to buy 500 shares of a $20 stock.
-The commission to buy and sell this stock would likely be between $10 if you used an online discount stock broker or up to $400 if you work with a full service broker.
+The commission to buy and sell this stock would likely be between $10 (5*2 trades) if you used an online discount stock broker or up to $400 (2 x 10,000 x 0.02) if you work with a full service broker.

 Yearly Performance Needed vs Account Size